Why Journal Your Travels and Your Life?

 So how can YOU begin?

-If you dream of creating a website dedicate to travel (or parenting or recipes or whatever) these are the steps where you should begin:
+If you dream of creating a website dedicated to travel (or parenting or recipes or whatever) these are the steps where you should begin:

 - Step 1: The Best Way to Pick Your Niche and Choose a Domain